Dogwaterzx/MCpacks/README.md

 Custom NPC Bundle Package - $30 (A collection of 6 custom npcs that have different usage.
 NOTE: ALL HAVE ANIMATIONS)

+Weapon Set bundle - $30 (Consisting of 3+ weapon sets, including cosmetics and swords)

+The Legend Cosmetics - free

 (More models will soon be added)

 My infamous Prison Setup - $75 (A complete prisons realm, filled with models, beautiful builds, custom entities, crates, and more!)